CMS-Enterprise/mint-app/docs/adr/0010-remove-data-backfill.md

 * Keeping the branch in main means that we would need to spend development time updating functionality that we likely won't need.
 * If we need this logic in the future, it might be more efficient to use the old logic as inspiration, instead of trying to use the existing functionality.

+Steps to use if needed in the future

+1. Checkout the old commit.
+2. Update the code logic to use the new paradigm.
+3. Create a list of users JSON file.
+4. Get the new data to be imported in CSV format.

 ## Pros and Cons of the Alternatives <!-- optional -->

 ### Continue to update the backfill tool with each code change